 Wilbur: Social media is important but do not get addicted to it.
 Technology in this day and age can be abused.
 Think about it!
 If you are on the internet all day and not developing face-to-face relationships, look what you are missing out on!
 We were created as relational human beings!
 We were meant to be in community!
 How many people miss out on the moment while they are at a concert or special event…“I have to take a picture of this and tweet it”….and you know what happens…they miss experiencing that moment!
 How many thousands in the stands missed seeing Usain Bolt cross the finish line in 9.6 some seconds because their heads were down on their mobile phones or gadgets!
 They missed the moment!
 We truly have become the culture of “I” Me!
 Me!
 Me!
 Look at me!
 Are we self promoting the trivial these days?

 Social Media: Stories of Indian Brands by industrial expert Sorav Jain takes you through thoughts, illustrations, examples and proven models to go beyond just the realization.
 The author effortlessly illustrates his Social Media philosophies by giving a insider’s view of the challenges and opportunities for Indian brands to turn to authentic execution of branding in Social Media – the phenomenon that has already delved deep into the Indian fabric.
 This book will help you learn how Social Media can be perceived from different aspects of business.
-This book is filled with case studies, tips and perspectives on how social media is a virtual world that provides various business opportunities apart from regular business networking.
+This book is filled with case studies of Apollo Dental, Levista coffee tips and perspectives on how social media is a virtual world that provides various business opportunities apart from regular business networking.